cble-platform/docs/docs/getting-started/blueprints/overview.md

 4. `depends_on` is similar to **Docker Compose v3**.
 This allows us to wait on other objects to deploy _before_ we deploy this object (and destroy this object _before_ we destroy the parents).
 Providers _should_ provide inherent dependencies based on resource types.
+5. This is called a **data type**.
+Data types are similar to resource types, but instead of deploying resources they pull pre-existing resources and information from the provider without modification.